lifeitech/lifeitech.github.io/_posts/2022-01-29-double-dual.md

 tags: [linear-algebra]
 image:
   src: /assets/imgs/double-dual-head.png
-  alt: "Functional Analysis Double Dual"
+  alt: "linear algebra functional analysis double dual"
   width: 800
   height: 500
 math: true
 ---

-> We provide a picture for visualizing the concept of double dual in linear algebra.
+> We provide a picture for visualizing the concept of double dual in linear algebra and functional analysis.
 We show that, every vector in a vector space $V$ naturally corresponds to a function that maps functionals on $V$ to numbers, namely evaluation of functionals on that vector.
 Conversely, thanks to a finite basis, every element in the double dual can be represented as such evaluation function for finite dimensional vector spaces.

 **Definition (Linear Functional)**&nbsp;&nbsp; Let $V$ be a finite dimensional real vector space.
 A _linear functional_ on $V$ is a linear map from $V$ to $\mathbb{R}$.
 Namely, $f:V\to\mathbb{R}$ is a linear functional if